dkazakov8/dk-framework/packages/mobx-stateful-fn/README.md

 [![npm](https://img.shields.io/npm/v/dk-mobx-stateful-fn)](https://www.npmjs.com/package/dk-mobx-stateful-fn)
 [![license](https://img.shields.io/npm/l/dk-mobx-stateful-fn)](https://github.com/dkazakov8/dk-framework/blob/master/packages/mobx-stateful-fn/LICENSE)

+> [!WARNING]
+> It's fine if you use this library from NPM package with a **static versioning** in case you
+> want it for some pet-project or to test it's capabilities.
+> But for production use it's **strongly recommended** to create a fork, because I do not write
+> Changelogs and may break / add some functionality without notice.

 The purpose of this library is to simplify tracking of async function execution.
 It uses a pattern "function as object", adding an observable state to the function, so you could easily:
 - show loaders in your React / any framework components